jonataseduardo/diversity_admix/README.md

-#Genetic diversity of admixmed populations
+#Genetic diversity of admixed populations

-Coalescent simulations using msprime for the study the genetic diversity of admixed populations
+Coalescent simulations using [msprime](https://pypi.org/project/msprime/) for the study the genetic diversity of admixed populations.